onflow/sc-eng-gaming/README.md

 As gaming makes its way into Web 3.0, bringing with it the next swath of mainstream users, we created this repo as a playground to develop proof of concept implementations that showcase the power of on-chain games built with the Cadence resource-oriented programming language.
 It's our hope that the work and exploration here uncovers unique design patterns that are useful towards composable game designs, helping to pave the way for a thriving community of game developers on Flow.

-For our first proof of concept game, we've created the `RockPaperScissorsGame` and supporting contracts `GamePieceNFT` and `GamingMetadataViews`.
-Taken together, these contracts define a mostly on-chain, centrally mediated game with a dynamic NFT that accesses an ongoing record of its win/loss data.
+For our first proof of concept game, we've created the `RockPaperScissorsGame` and supporting contracts `DynamicNFT`, `GamePieceNFT` and `GamingMetadataViews`.
+Taken together, these contracts define an entirely on-chain game with a dynamic NFT that accesses an ongoing record of its win/loss data via attachments added to the NFT upon escrow.

 As this proof of concept is iteratively improved, we hope to create a host of reference examples demonstrating how game developers could build games on Flow - some entirely on-chain while others blend on and off-chain architectures along with considerations for each design.